tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 ``zanshin organization``
 ------------------------

-Operations on organizations the API key owner has direct access to
+Manage organizations the logged-in user has access to.

 **Usage**: